 You will need at least three bandages.
 Please make sure the rubber soles are free from any dirt, or else the bandage will not stick.
 Attach two adhesive bandages diagonally across the sole and one across the heel.
 Press down on each adhesive bandage to make sure they are securely attached.

-This method is not as long-lasting as the others, but it’s an excellent temporary fix.
+This method is not as long-lasting as the others, but can fix slippery shoes temporarily.
 The bandages will start to peel off after a few uses.

 Use Silicone Sealant